blakadder/blog/_posts/2022-09-18-replace-tuya-esp12.md

 For this you will need the following:

-* soldering heat gun aka rework station - I use the JCD from [AliExpress*](https://s.click.aliexpress.com/e/_DneMSyr)
+* soldering heat gun aka rework station - I use the JCD from [AliExpress*](https://s.click.aliexpress.com/e/_DneMSyr).
+You can try [without one](https://youtu.be/CVsmwFAkf7I?t=254) but it's harder than it looks in the video.
 * a soldering iron - a basic one is sufficient for small projects like this, you can get a combo with the heat gun or a simple one such as Mustool MT883 from [Banggood](https://www.banggood.com/custlink/Dv3YBFghm0)*
 * good solder and flux - don't get the super cheap stuff and definitely don't use unleaded solder.
 I typically get Mechanic brand from [AliExpress](https://s.click.aliexpress.com/e/_DDoZ8Ej)* and also their [RMA223 flux](https://s.click.aliexpress.com/e/_DFchJSr)*.
 * desoldering braid - not a must have but helps in cleaning up old solder.
 Mechanic brand from [AliExpress](https://s.click.aliexpress.com/e/_DEdSR9d)* of course.